dani3l0/terrible-timetable/README.md

 There is a file called `config.json`.
 This is where your terrible timetable is taken from.

 **Section** `config`:
 - `startDate` - This is the date when your terrible timetable starts in format `yyyy-mm-dd`.
-For now, it must be Monday
 - `endDate` - This is the date when your terrible timetable ends.
-Must be Friday.
 - `badLessons` - an array, subject names you want to have listed on main page
 - `freeDays` -  list of free days you don't go to school, those will be ignored in the countdown